OSU breeds new hops for craft brewers

 The pine cone-looking flowers give beer its flavor, aroma and bitter bite

-Almost 1,500 hops are spiraling skyward at Oregon State University's hop yard.
-It's here that OSU's hops breeder is working to create varieties that will wow microbrewers who are in search of unique-smelling hops beyond the classic citrus.
-He sprinkles their young flowers with pollen, nurtures their offspring, then keeps the ones that resist diseases, boast high yields, and have desirable fragrances.
+OSU is working to create new varieties for them.
+At its hop yard in Corvallis, almost 1,800 hop plants spiral skyward.
+OSU's hops breeder, Shaun Townsend, sprinkles their young flowers with pollen, nurtures their offspring, then keeps the ones that resist diseases, boast high yields and have desirable fragrances.

-Out of 4,000 seedlings in the greenhouse each year, OSU ends up with maybe a dozen it'd brew beer with and less than five that would interest the market.
+Out of 4,000 or more seedlings in the greenhouse each year, OSU ends up with maybe a dozen it would brew beer with and less than five that would interest the market.
 But the market is going to have to wait.
-OSU's hops breeding program started in 2010, and it'll take more than a decade of testing before one of its hops ends up in a pint glass.
+OSU's hops breeding program started in 2010, and it'll take a decade or more of testing before one of its hops ends up in a pint glass.

 Besides breeding hops, OSU works with the U.S. Department of Agriculture on research to address disease and insect problems, the genetic basis for certain traits, and the relationship between hop chemistry and beer quality.

-Oregon is home to 22 family-run hop farms and ranks second in U.S. production.
+Oregon is home to 22 family-run hop farms spread over nearly 5,000 acres.
+It ranks second in U.S. hops production.

-Sources: Shaun Townsend, OSU's hops breeder; the USDA's National Hop Report; Oregon Hop Commission.
+Sources: Shaun Townsend; the USDA's National Hop Report; Oregon Hop Commission; National Agricultural Statistics Service.